usnistgov/sesame/doc/tutorial/intro.rst

 grain boundaries in a semiconductor.
 Grain boundaries separate crystallites of different orientation.
-They occupy a reduced dimensionality space (e.g. 2D planes embedded in a 3D material), and typically possess a high density of defects (dangling bonds, wrong bonds, \cdots).
+They occupy a reduced dimensionality space (e.g. 2D planes embedded in a 3D material), and typically possess a high density of defects (dangling bonds, wrong bonds).
 These lead to localized states within the gap, which may lead to charging of the grain boundary, and increased recombination at the grain boundary.